On the Ground and in the Sky: A Tutorial on Radio Localization in Ground-Air-Space Networks: Localization with Space Anchors

 Several channel models have been developed for LEO communication satellites.
 However, there is not one complete channel model that covers all LEO constellations.
 These channel models depend on multiple factors linked to the LEO constellations considered, as well as the system's frequency and bandwidth.
 An overview of channel models is given in \cite{monzon2022overview}.
 Therefore, in the following, we will discuss some of the key aspects that have to be taken into account in modeling satellite-to-Earth channels.

 Due to the high mobility of LEO satellites, the Doppler frequency and rate are high.
-The Doppler frequency is highest for satellites with a high elevation angle (e.g., right overhead at 90\degree), while it approaches zero for satellites with a low elevation angle (e.g., 10\degree).
-When acquiring and tracking LEO signals, taking the Doppler frequency into account is key.
-The Doppler frequency $f_D$ depends on the relative speed $\Delta v$ between the target and space anchor
+The Doppler frequency (i.e., Doppler shift) is highest for satellites with a low elevation angle (e.g., 10\degree), while it approaches zero for satellites a high elevation angle (e.g., right overhead at 90\degree).
+When acquiring and tracking LEO signals, taking the Doppler frequency into account is essential.
+Assuming a perfectly known \ac{CFO} and received signal frequency $f_r$, from (\ref{eqnDoppler}), the Doppler frequency is defined as $f_D := f_r - f_c$.
+It can be written as a function of the relative radial velocity $\Delta v$ between the target and space anchor as follows

 where $f_c$ is the carrier frequency used by the satellite.
-For broadband networks using K-band frequencies ($\sim12$GHz), the Doppler frequency can be up to 250kHz \cite{kozhayamulti}.
+For broadband networks using K-band frequencies ($\sim12$GHz), the Doppler frequency can be up to 250kHz \cite{kozhaya2023multi}.

 When transmitting signals through the ionosphere, the signal experiences an ionospheric delay \cite{liu2021arctic}.
 Due to solar radiation, the ionosphere is a partially ionized medium.
 The delay of the signal depends on the total amount of free electrons along the signal's path, noted as the \ac{STEC} \cite{liu2021arctic}.
 As this is influenced by solar radiation, the ionospheric delay is the largest during the day.
 The phase and the modulation of the signal experience a different delay.
 The modulated code gets delayed, called the \textit{group delay} $\Delta_{group}^{iono}$, while the phase actually experiences an advance $\Delta_{ph}^{iono}$ \cite{spilker1996global}.
 The size of the delay and the advance can be calculated as

+The higher the frequency, the lower the ionospheric effect.
+Due to the frequency dependence, the ionospheric effect can be estimated when using two separate frequencies.
+For example, all GNSS constellations are transmitting ranging signals at multiple frequencies to be able to correct the ionospheric delay.